-While many recreational opportunities abound in our region, we need to ensure that we are continually reviewing what we have versus what our residents or future residents may be interested in.
+While many recreational opportunities abound in our region, we need to continuously take stock in what we have versus what our residents or future residents may be interested in.
 Many recreation programs and opportunities are not only beneficial from a physical standpoint to help improve our collective health, but many can also provide that social aspect that people are looking for as well.